Loading...

 Your UK gas bill is calculated by multiplying your gas usage (in kWh) by the unit rate, then adding the standing charge for the billing period.
 Usage is measured in cubic metres or cubic feet by your meter, then converted to kWh using the calorific value (about 39.5 MJ/m³) and volume correction factor (1.02264).
 Finally, 5% VAT is added to domestic gas bills.

 The standing charge is a daily fixed fee charged by your energy supplier regardless of how much gas you use.
-As of January 2026, the average UK standing charge is around 31.43p per day.
+As of the current Ofgem Energy Price Cap (Apr–Jun 2026), the GB average standing charge is 29.09p per day.
 It covers the cost of maintaining the gas network, meter reading, and billing services.

 High gas bills can result from: increased usage during cold weather, inefficient boiler (consider getting a gas rate calculation done), poor insulation, incorrect meter readings, or being on a more expensive tariff.
 Use this calculator with your actual meter readings to verify your bill is correct.